RoboSchmied/binjip978/README.md

 ### Hi there 👋

-I'm interested in how computers works, no much progress so far :)
+I'm interested in how computers works, not much progress so far :)

 Technical: